niklasramo/eventti/README.md

 - **eventName** &nbsp;&mdash;&nbsp; _String / Number / Symbol_ &nbsp;&mdash;&nbsp; _optional_
   - The event specified as a string, number or symbol.
 - **target** &nbsp;&mdash;&nbsp; _Function / Symbol_ &nbsp;&mdash;&nbsp; _optional_
-  - Target removable event listeners by specific function or listener id.
+  - The event listener or listener id, which needs to be removed.
 If no _target_ is provided all listeners for the specified event will be removed.

 **Examples**